benwilcock/spring-rsocket-demo/docs/index.md

 ### [Introduction: Why RSocket][intro]

+Just a few words on why learning about RSocket is worth your time.

 ### [Before You Start With RSocket][pre] - 10 mins

 Things you'll need to do before you get started on the other recipes.